 Lorre Kolb After you’ve entered all your data, what do you do with that data.

 Damon Smith Yes, once you get an over risk threshold, basically you would want to then implement your fungicide application program.
 We’ve been doing some subsequent work which ties into our Sporecaster work to try to determine which fungicide programs are actually most efficacious and most economically viable.
 We have determined and that there are programs out there that give us a really good return on investment and you can contact your local extension agent to get more information on which programs would be best suited for your farm.

 Lorre Kolb And how can producers find this app?

 Damon Smith Either go to the Nutrient Pest Management website here at University of Wisconsin.
 Or simply search Sporecaster in either the Google Play Store of the iPhone app store.

-Lorre Kolb We’ve been visiting today with Damon Smith, Extension Field Crops Plant Pathologist, Department of Plant Pathology, University of Wisconsin-Madison/Extension in the College of Agricultural and Life Sciences and I’m Lorre Kolb.This entry was posted in Food Systems, Podcals and tagged Plant pathology by caschneider3.
+Lorre Kolb We’ve been visiting today with Damon Smith, Extension Field Crops Plant Pathologist, Department of Plant Pathology, University of Wisconsin-Madison/Extension in the College of Agricultural and Life Sciences and I’m Lorre Kolb.This entry was posted in Food Systems, Podcals and tagged Plant pathology, top, Wisconsin idea by caschneider3.
 Bookmark the permalink.